fluidos-project/node/docs/installation/installation.md

 ## Manual installation

-Please, make sure you have [helm](https://helm.sh/docs/intro/install/) installed. (prerequisites installed?)
+Please, make sure you have [helm](https://helm.sh/docs/intro/install/) installed.

 To install the FLUIDOS Node on your Kubernetes cluster already up and running, you must ensure you have [Liqo](https://liqo.io/) up and running.